aaronblohowiak/inspector_gadget/README.markdown

     Added singleton method foo to Kernel::Dynamic in example.rb:17 Dynamically defined constant Programming in example.rb:8
     Added singleton method foo to Kernel::Dynamic::Programming in example.rb:10

+As you can see, the linear print-out is much easier to follow than trying to unwind the source above.
+This is an even greater boon when there are modules being mixed-in and extending classes and so on.

 ## Source Code ##